mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 loss_fn = nn.BCEWithLogitsLoss()
 ```

-Once completed, the calls to the neural network and loss function need to be encapsulated into a forward computing function due to the need to use functional automatic differentiation.
+Once completed, the calls to the neural network and loss function need to be encapsulated into a forward computing function.
+This is required for using functional automatic differentiation.

 ```python
 # Define forward function